vjbollavarapu/tidygen/docs/ARCHITECTURE.md

 ### 🔗 **Monorepo Structure**

-The iNEAT platform follows a **monorepo architecture** that provides:
+The TidyGen platform follows a **monorepo architecture** that provides:

 - **Unified Development**: Single repository for all components
 - **Shared Dependencies**: Common libraries and utilities